LP2X0X/PROGRAMMING/C++/2 - Fundamental Data Types/Data Types/unsigned integer.md

      ```

 3. **Comparisons with Signed Integers**:
    - Comparing signed and unsigned integers can lead to unexpected results because of implicit type conversions.
-When you compare a signed integer with an unsigned integer, the signed integer is often converted to an unsigned type, which can lead to incorrect comparisons.
+When you compare a signed integer with an unsigned integer, **the signed integer is often converted to an unsigned type**, which can lead to incorrect comparisons.
    - Example:
      ```cpp
      int a = -1;